Touxooo/whanos/docs/install_whanos.md

-# How to setup Whanos
+# How to install Whanos

 ## Prerequisites